alexellis/jaas/README.md

 You can use `jaas` with Docker images in private registries or registries which require authentication.

-Just run `docker login` then pass the `-registryAuth` parameter and the encoded string you find in `~/.docker/config.json`.
+Just run `docker login` then pass the `--registry` parameter and the encoded string you find in `~/.docker/config.json`.

 If you want to encode a string manually then do the following: